 Maintain satisfactory academic progress toward a degree

 Not be in default of a loan, or owe a repayment of any aid received

-The earlier you fill out the FAFSA the better in order to determine eligibility for a Federal Pell Grant, which must be filled out or renewed EVERY year in January.
+The earlier you fill out the FAFSA the better in order to determine eligibility for a Federal Pell Grant, which can be filled out or renewed EVERY year in October.
 You may also qualify for a Rhode Island Higher Education Grant.